arizvisa/ida-minsc/_sources/tagging.rst.txt

 Tag modules -- tags
 *******************

-The custom :py:mod:`tags` module allows for one to export or import all of the tags within a database.
-Please review the documentation for :py:mod:`tags` for more about the capabilities of this module.
+The :py:mod:`custom.tags<tags>` module allows for one to export or import all of the tags within a database.
+Please review the documentation for :py:mod:`custom.tags<tags>` for more about the capabilities of this module.

 .. _tagging-modules-tagfix: